wildlifetrusts/nextdoornature/content/guides/en/finding-funding.md

 [Grants Online](https://www.grantsonline.org.uk/news/community-development/) lists new grants available across the UK.
 The list updates every day.

-[GrantFinder](https://www.grantfinder.co.uk/funding-highlights/funds/community-development/) also lists funding across the UK.
+[GrantFinder](https://www.grantfinder.co.uk/funding-highlights/funds/community-development/) also lists fundinwhog across the UK.
 That link goes to their community development grants, but also look at other sections.
 These might be:

 * Arts, Culture and Heritage Funding.
 * Environmental Grants, Grants for Children.